NHStanko/Python-Discord-Bot-Template/README.md

 # Python Discord Bot

-This project is based off of https://github.com/kkrypt0nn/Python-Discord-Bot-Template.
+This project is based off of the [kkrypt0nn/Python-Discord-Bot-Template](https://github.com/kkrypt0nn/Python-Discord-Bot-Template).

 It has additional commands being added to it, notably voice functionality.